atsepkov/RapydScript/README.md

 What is RapydScript?
 --------------------
 RapydScript is a pre-compiler for JavaScript.
 The syntax is very similar to Python, but allows JavaScript as well.
 This project was written as a cleaner alternative to CoffeeScript.
-Here is a quick example of a high-performance Fibinacci function in RapydScript and the JavaScript it produces after compilation:
+Here is a quick example of a high-performance Fibonacci function in RapydScript and the JavaScript it produces after compilation:

 ```python
 def memoize(f):